2KAbhishek/resume/README.md

 Worked on an Agile project with a Latin American client in the consumer products sector, as part of a global team.

--   Developed new logic for critical business modules like cargo loading, and settlement process with support for foreign currencies in a legacy `Java Swing` codebase.
+-   Developed new logic for critical business modules with support for foreign currencies in a legacy `Java Swing` codebase.
--   Integrated `SAP Crystal` into the invoicing process migrating away from a custom legacy system.
+-   Integrated `SAP Crystal` into the invoicing process, migrating away from a custom legacy system.
--   Handled multiple deployments to QA and Production, automated most of it with `Python` and `Bash`
+-   Handled multiple deployments to QA and Production, automated it with `Python` and `Bash`
--   Served as a translator for communication between the client and the team (English <-> Spanish).
+-   Served as a translator helping with requirement gathering between the client and the team (English <-> Spanish).

 ### **SDE Intern, Edifixio,** Dec 2018 - Jan 2019, Kolkata, WB, India

--   Built an Android app for sensor data monitoring and sending out the required information to the cloud.
+-   Built an Android app for IoT device data monitoring with BLE and AWS.
--   Worked with IoT devices to transmit sensor data via BLE.

 ## Education

 ### **Bachelor of Technology (CSE), BIET (MAKAUT)**, 2016 - 2020, 8.37/10

--   Spent most of my time self-learning, contributing to open-source, problem-solving, and learning new technologies.
+-   Spent most of my time self-learning, contributing to open-source and learning new technologies.

 ## Skills